-Quality score is simply a number Google assigns, 1-10, to a webpage ranking the quality of the content.
-Google takes a look at the page you want to send AD Clicks to and determines how valuable and relevant it is to the keywords you are bidding on.
+Quality score is simply a number Google assigns, 1-10, to a webpage ranking the quality of the content relative to the keyword being bid on and the AD driving to the page.
+Essentially Google takes a look at the page you want to send AD Clicks to and determines how valuable and relevant it is to the keywords you are bidding on.
 The higher the number the better your score.
 This is where search engine optimization comes in to play.
 It’s also where most marketing teams and agencies miss the mark.
 In order to save money on bids it is imperative to improve quality score.

 How Can Search Engine Optimization (SEO) Improve Quality Score?

 Search Engine Optimization (SEO) is the art of optimizing both the content and technical aspects of a website.
-This is done to show Google that it is the best website to show for keywords searches to the page.
+This is done to show Google that it is the best website to show for certain keywords.
 An SEO team can have many different goals, growing sales, growing traffic, generating leads etc. No matter what the ultimate goal is SEO teams need to grow keyword rankings to accomplish those goals.
 When SEO is done properly rankings rise.
 Rankings only rise when Google is seeing the optimized page as a trusted resource to send searchers.
 Meaning it thinks it is a quality page to send traffic to.
 Therefore, as a pages ranks increase on certain keywords so will their quality score on those same keywords.
-As mentioned previously, when quality score rises the company can bid much less on a keyword to still be placed in the top spot.
+As mentioned previously, when quality score rises the company can bid much less on a keyword and still be placed in the top spot.

 Execution of Quality Score Improvement